2023 – 2024

-Aya is a sophomore from Seattle, Washington and she is on the pre-medical track aspiring to be a cardiothoracic surgeon.
+Aya is a junior from Seattle, Washington and she is on the pre-medical track aspiring to be a cardiothoracic surgeon.
 When she’s not practicing her sutures or watching Grey’s Anatomy, you can find her reading Colleen Hoover or crocheting.
 In her first year at BU, she took WR 120: Revisiting Fairy Tales and WR 152: Medical Debates.
 She’s passionate about writing and loves exploring the intersections between medicine and social prejudice.
 Aya is so excited to work with all of you and help you feel confident and comfortable with your writing!

-Isabela is a junior from Paraná, Brazil.
+Isabela is a senior from Paraná, Brazil.
 Her first language is Portuguese.
 She wishes to pursue a career in biochemistry, working in laboratories.
 In her Freshman year, she took WR 120: American Comics and WR 150: Marijuana in American History, both of which challenged her to delve into topics she had no prior interest in.
 In her spare time, she enjoys watching sports and attending concerts.
 As an international student, Isabela understands the frustration in expressing yourself in another language, and wishes to help in the process of finding your voice in writing.

 Julia is proudly from the Philippines and is loving the cold weather and snow in Boston!
 During her freshman year, she took WR 120: Improvisation Now and WR 152: Case Studies in Fairy Tales.
 She has also taken Introduction to Communication Writing and News Writing.
 Julia serves as a Dean’s Host for the College of Arts and Sciences and is an active member of the Filipino Student Association.
 During her spare time, Julia likes to listen to music, cook, and crochet.
 She is so excited to help students gain confidence in their writing abilities and produce works that they are proud of!